 About

-Hello, I’m Brendan Boyd, a graduate student in the Physics & Astronomy Department at Stony Brook University and a member of the Nuclear Astro group, working with Alan Calder.
-My research focuses on studying Type Ia Supernovae progenitors using hydrodyanmic simulations.
+Hello, I’m Brendan Boyd, a PhD student in the Physics & Astronomy Department at Stony Brook University and a member of the Nuclear Astro group, working with Alan Calder.
+My research focuses on studying Type Ia Supernovae progenitors using hydrodynamic simulations.
+These simulations track the slow moving reactive flow in the core of a white dwarf star.
+To run these simulations we take must advantage of HPC resources and parallel computing.
 I graduated from Michigan State University with a B.S. in Astrophysics.
 At MSU I worked with Devin Silvia and Brian O’Shea studying the Circumgalactic Medium via galactic simulations as a part of the FOGGIE collaboration.

-Currently, I am working on studying the convective Urca process in White Dwarfs with Dr. Alan Calder.
+My Disseratation research is studying the convective Urca process in White Dwarfs with Dr. Alan Calder.
 To do this we are utilizing the AMReX based code MAESTROeX.
-This is a continuation of the work done by Don Willcox, and represents the first full 3D simulations of this process.
-Posters on the work can be seen here ASTRONUM, AAS.
-A small collection of visualizations are shown on the videos page
+This is a continuation of the work done by Don Willcox, and represents the first full 3D simulations of this process, see this ApJ article for the first set of simulations.
+Recently, with the help of a visiting student we have shown the somewhat limited effect of the convective Urca process, read more here Presentations and Posters presented at various conferences can be seen here.
+A collection of visualizations from these simulations are shown on the videos page